 For measuring H2O for humidification control: Liquid Mass Flow Meter LF-F20

-For monitoring line pressure: Capacitance Manometer (pressure sensor) VG-200S (Please ask)
+For monitoring line pressure: Capacitance Manometer (pressure sensor) VG-200S (Please contact us with details.)

-We have a long-standing commitment to complimentary sample analysis towards the evaluation of advanced materials.
-Each submission is measured by a highly-trained member of the Applications Lab and presented as a formal lab report complete with method, observations, results, and data interpretation assistance.
+We have a long-standing commitment to analysis and evaluation of advanced materials.
+Your sample is measured by a highly-trained member of our Application Centers and presented as a formal report complete with method, observations, results and data interpretation assistance.